TomTonic/prune_backups/README.md

 # rm -rf $my_backup_storage_dir/to_delete
 ```

+(You would run this script hourly via cron on your backup server to backup your web server.)

 ## What is the exact naming pattern?
 And how do I change this?

 The exact naming pattern is YYYY-MM-DD_HH-mm, where